liuxuhelloworld/liuxuhelloworld.github.io/_posts/2022-04-19-java-basics.md

-Java is case sensitive.

-Everything in a Java program must be inside a class.

-You need to make the file name for the source code the same as the name of the public class, with the extension .java appended.

-In Java, as in C/C++, braces delineate the parts (usually called blocks) in your program.

-The **main** method in Java is always static.

-In Java, every statement must end with a semicolon.

 # Data Types
 Java is a **strongly typed language**, this means that every variable must have a declared type.

-## integer types
-byte, short, int, long

-123L, 0xCAFE, 010, 0b1001, 0b1111_0100_0010_0100_0000

-## floating-point types
-float, double

-3.14F, 3.14, 0x1.0p-3

-Floating-point numbers are not suitable for financial calculations in which roundoff errors cannot be tolerated.
-If you need precise numerical computations without roundoff errors, use the **BigDecimal** class.

 ## char
 Literal values of type **char** are enclosed in single quotes.